ync1hc/dreamKIT/installation-scripts/jetson-orin/installation-guide.md

 ### sdv-runtime

-The default RUNTIMENAME is "DreamKIT_BGSV", which will be referred by https://playground.digital.auto/ later.
+The RUNTIMENAME is "dreamKIT-{randum-serial-number}", which will be referred by https://playground.digital.auto/ later.
-User can freely adjust via navigate to "-e RUNTIME_NAME=\"DreamKIT_BGSV\"" from dk_install.sh script.
+User can freely adjust via navigate to "RUNTIME_NAME="dreamKIT-${serial_number: -8}"" from dk_install.sh script.

 ```shell